Fire safety tips in your ‘van

 • make sure there are at least six metres between you and other adjacent caravans.
 This stops fires spreading;

 • pay special attention to young children and sources of flame.
-In the modern world, many might never have seen a lighter or a box of matches before they go on a caravan holiday and you won’t want them experimenting inside while you are outside.
+In the modern world, many might never have seen a lighter or a box of matches before they go on a caravan holiday, and you won’t want them experimenting inside while you are outside.

 Precautions